-Mental Health Outcomes in Criminal Matters (Section 32 Application)
+Mental Health Outcomes in Criminal Matters – You Need a Mental Health Lawyer

-If you suffer from a mental illness, condition or disorder, or a developmental disability, and you have been charged with a criminal offence, you may possibly be eligible for a section 32 application under the Mental Health (Forensic Provisions) Act.
+If you suffer from a mental illness, condition or disorder, or a developmental disability, and you have been charged with a criminal offence, you would do well to contact a Mental Health Lawyer.
+You may possibly be eligible for a section 32 application under the Mental Health (Forensic Provisions) Act if your charges are in the Local Court.
+Or you may be entitled to other types of mental health outcomes in the District or Supreme Courts.
+Your mental health may (and probably should) also be taken into account even if you are dealt with criminally.

 Arguments Pursuant to Mental Health Legislation: